Zamazany/PriceUpgradeScalingMod/README.md

 # PriceUpgradeScalingMod (Zmazor Mod)

-> 🎮 A BepInEx mod for Unity-based multiplayer games that synchronizes upgrade prices and balances progression for all players.
+> 🎮 A BepInEx mod for R.E.P.O that synchronizes upgrade prices and balances progression for all players.

 ## ✨ Features